hokumcangus/taste-of-aloha/docs/architecture/README.md

 **Frontend**:
 - React for component-based UI
+- Vite for fast dev server and optimized builds
-- Next.js for SSR and routing
+- React Router for client-side routing
 - Redux Toolkit for state management
 - Tailwind CSS for styling